 Membership price: Prices on application

-Location: Worldwide (UK sites in Islington, Kings Cross and Westminster)
+Location: Worldwide (UK sites in Islington, Kings Cross, Westminster, Brixton and Birmingham)

 Membership price: From £20 per month (virtual membership) to £475 per month (unlimited access)